LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 Proxy Simulation with Abmarl's GridWorld Simulation Framework
 -------------------------------------------------------------

-We leveraged :ref:`Abmarl's GridWorld Simulation Framework <>` to serve as a proxy for the :ref:`JCATS navigation scenario <>`.
-The corresponding Abmarl scenario is a 20x20 discrete grid with buildings located in approximately the same locations as the JCATS scenario.
+We leveraged :ref:`Abmarl's GridWorld Simulation Framework <gridworld>` to serve as a proxy for the :ref:`JCATS navigation scenario <jcats_nav_scenario>`.
+The corresponding Abmarl scenario is a 20x20 discrete grid with barriers located in approximately the same locations as the buildings in the JCATS scenario.
 The agent issues movement commands in the form of discrete relative vectors.
 Abmarl serves as a particularly good proxy because it can generate data 300x faster than JCATS, enabling us to iterate experiment configuration design to answer questions like: